 For more special, necessary, or must-keep items, we suggest investing in storage at the beginning of each year.
 This will free your home from unnecessary clutter and allow you to move around your home freely and stress-free.
 Basket, trunks, cupboards, bookcases and shelves are all excellent investment pieces for organising your belongings, or even for hiding unsightly objects.

-Whilst you’re on House of Home you may well come across furniture ideas that will help even further with the de-cluttering process.
+Whilst you’re on House of Home you may well come across furniture ideas that will help even further with the decluttering process.
+For example, imagine only needing one item of furniture that can act as a desk, a console and a dining table.
+Keen to find our more?
+Visit our article Small Dining Room Ideas.